 If Texas Tech University campus operations are required to change because of health concerns related to the COVID-19 pandemic, it is possible that this course will move to a fully online delivery format.
+Asynchronous delivery will be used.
 Should that be necessary, students will be advised of technical and/or equipment requirements of a microphone and webcam, including remote proctoring software.